 Slow verbal processing speed.

 Difficulty understanding the concept of what is being said.

 The aim of therapy is to remove any neurological reflexes which affect reading and spelling, thereby enhancing the communication between the visual and the verbal sides of the brain.

 Increase understanding of verbal concepts and enhance auditory processing skills.

-A reflex such as the Asymmetrical Tonic Neck Reflex (ATNR) is known to retain in a high number of children with literacy difficulties.
-At Hemispheres we believe that by selecting specific movements which have been purposefully developed to mature and improve the “wiring” and functioning of the central nervous system by reducing the impact of reflexes such as the ATNR, these children can make some gains.
-Hemispheres works in combination with other tutors and therapist working with a child, and can facilitate a better understanding of how to facilitate and progress a child’s learning.
+The Asymmetrical Tonic Neck Reflex (ATNR) is known to be retained in a high number of children with literacy difficulties.
+At Hemispheres, we believe that by selecting specific movements which have been purposefully developed to mature and improve the “wiring” and functioning of the central nervous system by reducing the impact of reflexes like ATNR, affected children can make some gains - though we cannot 'cure' Dyslexia.
+Hemispheres works in combination with other tutors and therapists working with a child, and can facilitate a better understanding of how to facilitate and progress a child’s learning.

-On average we expect Improvements to be seen with spelling/reading in around 6-8 sessions.
+On average we expect Improvements to be seen within spelling/reading in around 6-8 sessions.